found a new home!

 I am already neutered, up to date with shots, good with kids, good with dogs, and good with cats.

-Adopt:: We ask interested adopters to please tell us a little about yourself by completing an Adoption Application.
+Adopt: We ask interested adopters to please tell us a little about yourself by completing an Adoption Application.
+Once your application is received, a meeting with Mars can be arranged at his foster home.
 There is a $275 adoption fee which goes to help cover a portion of each dog's medical and transport expenses.
 A homecheck will also be required because we do want to be sure that each dog goes to an environment suited to them.

 Visit www.PetitePawz.org for our complete list of dogs needing homes.